michaelhb/superplot/README.rst

 Configuring superplot
 =====================

-On ubuntu, the superplot configuration files are installed to ~/.local/share/superplot.
+On Ubuntu, the superplot configuration files are installed to ~/.local/share/superplot.
 On windows they can be found in $HOME\AppData\Local\superplot.

 config.yml contains a range of options controlling the appearance and labelling of plot elements, as well as technical plot options.